 10.3.8 After the announcement of the definitive exam results, a student shall be entitled to personally discuss their performance with the lecturer based on the exam questions and they shall have personal and nontransferable access to the original copy of their own written exams including exams taken electronically.
 The faculty ensures the possibility to discuss the exam and to peruse one's own written exams including exams taken electronically before the end of the appeals period.
+After this period the right to discuss the exam expires.
 After the student has participated in a discussion of the exam and has had access to peruse their exams, the student can request a copy of the exam taken in accordance with the faculty directives.
 Each copy should be treated as personal and confidential and can only be used in function of the student's educational career.
-A student who fails to comply with this, exposes themselves to a disciplinary procedure based on article 33, 34 and 36 of the Statute of the Student - UAntwerpen.
+A student who fails to comply with this, exposes themselves to a disciplinary procedure based on article 45 of the Student Statute - UAntwerp.